ericmedvet/slides/oslo-seminar-02-2020/content.md

 ---

+## A few ideas

-- benchmarks
+- Benchmarks
+  - most studies focused only on locomotion
+  - nice, immediate, but maybe not the only thing a robot can do
+    - does not require sensing (as is now)
+  - 2D-VSR-Sim may ease development
-- modularity and re-configurability at different scales
+- Modularity and re-configurability at different scales
+  - intelligent robotic tissue
+  - libraruy of modules, tissue
+  - optimzation starting from parts in the library
-- auto assebly
+- Auto assembly
-- physical building: nanotechnologies
+- Physical building: nanotechnologies?
+  - *architected materials* that can be re-configured upon magnetic/electric signals
+  - computing with nanomaterials (.ref[Broersma, Hajo, Julian F. Miller, and Stefano Nichele. "[Computational matter: Evolving computational functions in nanoscale materials](https://link.springer.com/chapter/10.1007/978-3-319-33921-4_16)."
+Advances in Unconventional Computing.
+Springer, Cham, 2017.
+397-428.])

+---

+class: middle, center

+Thanks!